 All the participants were graduates of a 4-year PWI.
 The researcher did not ask the participants the location of their PWI during the interview.
-The study includes participants between the ages of twenty-five to seventy years of age with most of the participants being between 30 and 40 years of age.
-The findings from Table 3 indicates that most of the participants were 56 years of age.
-Appendix G summarizes participants data.
+The study includes participants between the ages of 25 to 70 years of age with most of the participants being between 30 and 40 years of age.
+The findings from Table 3 indicate that most of the participants were 56 years of age.
+Appendix G is a sample of the transcripts that summarize the participants’ data.